 With its windmills, old chapels and sleepy villages, Lasithi plateau is in every guidebook and travellers often put it on their "to see" list.
 In Heraklion, we met people who visited it as a day trip from the island's capital.
 We would recommend to do it the other way around: choose one of the Lasithi villages as your base and explore the island, doing loop trips.
 We really loved the villages of Avdou and Tichos.

-To get around, you would need a car, but no worries: cars are really affordable on the island.
-To find the best deals, check Auto Europe.
+To get around, it would be convenient to have a car, but no worries: cars are really affordable on the island.

 This beautiful village is off the beaten path, however, it has a lot to offer: an archaeological site, the peaceful bucolic landscape around, some great sights like Arkadi Monastery nearby.
 We made friends with one of the villagers who told us, they really wanted to have a small share of Crete's visitors, so don't feel bad for 'destroying' a non-touristy village.
-In the end, sustainability is not about not going to places, but about being responsible.
+In the end, sustainability is not about not going to certain places, but about making responsible choices.